 Some of the supportive housing buildings across Toronto include:

-Services are to help them achieve housing stability and prevent them from a return to homelessness.
+Services are to help individuals achieve housing stability and prevent a return to homelessness.
 A range of support and health services may be provided including:

-The new homes with supports will be for people who were experiencing homelessness or at risk of homelessness including women, Indigenous residents, seniors, and people with disabilities.
-Future residents ot supportive homes will be identified and referred through the City’s Coordinated Access processes and people experiencing chronic homelessness will be prioritized.
-Coordinated Access is a consistent community-wide approach to assessing, prioritizing, and connecting people experiencing homelessness to housing and supports.
+Homes with supports are for people who were experiencing homelessness or are at risk of homelessness including women, Indigenous residents, seniors and people with disabilities.
+Future residents of supportive homes will be identified and referred through the City’s Coordinated Access processes, with priority given to people experiencing chronic homelessness.
+Coordinated Access is a consistent community-wide approach to assessing, prioritizing and connecting people experiencing homelessness to housing and supports.

-Tenants for these units will be identified using a prioritization-based approach to connect people to this permanent housing opportunity.
-There will be no direct referrals.
-The City will coordinate the tenant identification process in partnership with street outreach, shelter, 24-hour respite, and hotel/motel program providers.
+Tenants for supportive homes will be identified using a prioritization-based approach to connect people to permanent housing opportunities.
+There are no direct referrals.
+The City will coordinate the tenant identification process in partnership with street outreach, shelter and 24-hour respite program providers.
 A common assessment is used to understand the types and level of supports clients will need to maintain housing stability.
-The City will work with the selected non-profit housing operators to ensure tenants are connected with supports that best meet their needs.
+The City will work with the selected non-profit housing providers to ensure tenants are connected with supports that best meet their needs.
 Consideration is given to the type and intensity of support and client choice in regard to their housing preferences.